Greek water deities: Poseidon

 Poseidon, as god of the sea, was an important Olympian power; he was the chief patron of Corinth, many cities of Magna Graecia, and also of Plato's legendary Atlantis.
 He controls the oceans and the seas, and he also created horses.
 As such, he was intimately connected with the pre-historic office of king - whose chief emblem of power and primary sacrificial animal was the horse.
 Thus, on the Mycenean Linear B tablets found at Pylos, the name Poseidon occurs frequently in connection with the wanax ("king"), whose power and wealth were increasingly maritime rather than equestrian in nature.
 Surprisingly, Poseidon's name is found with greater frequency than that of Zeus, and is commonly linked (often in a secondary role) with Demeter.
 Poseidon is a brother of Zeus along with Hades and his father was Cronus, the leader of the Titans.

 When the office of wanax disappeared during the Greek Dark Ages, the link between Poseidon and the kingship was largely, although not entirely, forgotten.
 In classical Athens, Poseidon was remembered as both the opponent and doublet of Erechtheus, the first king of Athens.
 Erechtheus was given a hero-cult at his tomb under the title Poseidon Erechtheus.

-In another possible echo of this archaic association, the chief ritual of Atlantis, according to Plato's Critias, was a nocturnal horse-sacrifice offered to Poseidon by the kings of the imagined island power.
+In another possible echo of this archaic association, the chief ritual of Atlantis, according to Plato's Critias, was a nocturnal horse-sacrifice offered to Poseidon by the kings of the mythical island power.

 In keeping with the mythic equation between horsemanship and seamanship, the equestrian heroes Castor and Pollux were invoked by sailors against shipwreck.
 Ancient Greeks interpreted the phenomenon now called St. Elmo's Fire as the visible presence of the two brothers.